RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 > {: .solution}
 {: .challenge}

-To run the FastQC program, we need to load the fastqc module (`fastqc/0.10`).
+To run the FastQC program, we need to load the fastqc module (`fastqc`).
 FastQC can accept multiple file names as input, so we can use the *.fastq wildcard to run FastQC on all of the FASTQ files in this directory.